 Given the grandeur of 18th century Vienna, we can’t see how its middle class would have taken to reusing coffins, and there were more than a few reports where families were unaware of the practice.

 VERDICT It’s a forward-thinking enterprise, and kudos is due to Emperor Joe on the sustainability front.
 On the other hand, we don’t know if lying to punters and state-sanctioned frugality is the way to approach modern funerals.
 6/10.

 Another Victorian invention, another spate of health and safety ingenuity – the escape coffin was even more sophisticated than the over-protective safety coffin.
 If you found yourself buried alive, so the thinking goes, you’d simply open the coffin of your own accord.
 Due to its top of the range spring-loaded lid, all the energy sapped out of you whilst temporarily dead wouldn’t hinder your ability to escape.
 Just a swift tap, then freedom.

 So far, there’s been no reports that the escape coffin has been a particularly successful invention.

 VERDICT Sure, help yourself if you get the chance.
-But the logic seriously fails once you actually escape the coffin: under a load of soil, six feet under, you might prefer the warm and dry of the coffin to the worms and moisture of the dark outside.
+But the logic seriously fails once you escape the coffin: under a load of soil, six feet under, you might prefer the warm and dry of the coffin to the worms and moisture of the dark outside.
 Counterintuitive.
 3/10.